 Lockton maintains a "family culture" for their associates.

-Pros: volunteer opportunities, social functions
+Volunteer opportunities, social functions

-Cons: workload, management deficiencies, lack of appreciation & acknowledgement
+Workload, management deficiencies, lack of appreciation & acknowledgement

 Account Manager- Benefits (Former Employee) – Kansas City, MO – October 23, 2013

 prepared sales and renewal presentations for prospective and current customers.
 Management and co-workers were fun and enjoyable to deal with on a daily basis.
 The hardest part of the job was some of the deadlines.

 My position was to provide marketing and advice to in-house brokers for professional/management liability products they could provide to their clients.
 Daily reviewed insurance contracts and quote submissions to provide the best product for the best price for our clients.